 On Thanksgiving morning, Jennifer was transferred to the University of Washington Medical Center.
 She was put on an extreme form of life support that infused oxygen into her blood so her heart didn’t have to work so hard.
 Unfortunately, her heart function did not improve.
 She was told her only option was to replace her heart with a temporary artificial heart and be listed for a transplant.

 “My experience was a whirlwind compared to most people who have to get transplant.
 From heart failure diagnosis to transplant was around 50 days,” says Jennifer.
 “Although the timing was pretty quick, that does not mean it wasn’t eventful.

-“Now that I’ve had my transplant, I get to see my children grow up and they don’t have to go throughout life without their mom,” said Jennifer.
+“I think of my donor and their family often and I hope they know how thankful I am for this precious gift of life.
+I get to see my children grow up and they don’t have to go through life without their mom,” said Jennifer.